So, you have livelink providing you with data. It's in Unreal. It's good looking. But it's also not quite perfect, so let's touch it up.

 Personally, I prefer the animation tools of Maya to Unreal, so I'd prefer to clean up the mocap-lite data there.
 Unfortunately, getting the data out is not the easiest thing, and does require a bit of elbow-grease.

 So far, I've found that recording to a new animation to be the best way to handle animations.
 It's done by going to the metahuman animation blueprint in the engine, turning on livelink, and hitting record.
-I've found it's a bit nicer than Take Recorder for exporting, but we lose audio.
-All in all, that's not a deal breaker for me.
-You can record locally on the phone, after all.
+I've found it's a bit nicer than Take Recorder for exporting as FBX, but we do lose audio.
+All in all, that's not a deal breaker for me, you can record locally on the phone for synchronisation anyway.

 To be clear, it's far from ideal that they don't automatically hook up to the Bridge-To-Maya files and there is no script for that yet.
 That said, you can take each channel and paste the keys onto the control rig in Maya.
 It's a very manual process, and one or two of the controls don't match up perfectly, but it does work.

-Because we're transferring the keys onto the controls, we can go in and manually animate the finishing touches later.
+Because we're transferring the keys onto the controls, we can go back and manually animate the finishing touches later.
 We can also attach the animation to a different metahuman, as seen below.